Lightening Up With A Salad- Caramelised Pear & Walnut W/ Prosciutto & Stilton Cheese

 Happy New Year!
 The festivities have come to an end and now we make way for a new year and a new decade.
 I wish that the coming year brings everyone real happiness and sets you off into this fresh decade on the right path.

 For many of us, the delicious celebrations that we merrily welcome are also jubilantly welcomed by our waistlines.
 It’s no secret that many of us start the new year with mighty resolutions, swearing that we will finally put the gym memberships to use in an ever growing attempt to loose weight.
 I’ll be honest; I am totally and utterly incapable of following a diet.
 Can you imagine how much self control I would have to possess in my line of work?
 “No Beth, that foie gras does not taste good… foie gras is bad…foie gras is good.
 I mean bad.
-Dammmit!”
+Dammmnit!”

-I learnt early on that fad diets are a load of C.R.A.P… literally!
+I learned early on that fad diets are a load of C.R.A.P… literally!
 And that fat free/light products should just be banned.
 They are useless and counterproductive.
 I prefer to have real cheese and in moderation rather than triple the servings of some light version and the craving still left insatiated.
 No, I’m not an expert on dieting and nor am I a size zero.
 I’m a person happy with an hourglass figure and for the most part feel good in my own skin.
 I eat whatever I want in moderation.
 But, when the holidays roll around and everything revolves around the dinner table, it’s only normal that I gain a few extra pounds.
 So, when I need to shed a couple of pounds, I continue to eat whatever I want for breakfast and lunch and then polish off my day with a substantive salad, soup or grilled fish with some vegetables.
-Obviously, engaging in some cardiovascular activity being it just brisk walks or a yoga class is indispensable, if only for your general well being.
+Obviously, engaging in some cardiovascular activity, whether it’s just brisk walks or a yoga class is indispensable, if only for your general well being.

-So, the next couple of posts will bring you dishes that I feel you can truly enjoy in the evening as part of a re-balancing eating plan.
+So, the next couple of posts will bring you dishes, that I feel, you can truly enjoy in the evening as part of a re-balancing eating plan.
 They are wholesome and won’t torture your stomach or mind.

-The idea for this salad came a while back from my friend Bashar who is a visual artist and blogger.
+The idea for this salad came a while back from my friend Bashar who is a visual artist andย blogger.
 He sent me the ingredients list to a salad he had recently enjoyed telling me I must try it.
 So, with the ingredients list at hand, I hit the shops.
-I decided to caramelise the pears, walnuts and shallots as I wanted to create more depth of flavor and sweetness to balance out the saltiness of the prosciutto and stilton cheese.
+I decided to caramelize the pears, walnuts and shallots as I wanted to create more depth of flavor and sweetness to balance out the saltiness of the prosciutto and stilton cheese.
 He was right, it’s absolutely delicious as I had imagined when he listed the ingredients.
-It’s perfect with a glass of red wine on a cold winter’s night.
+It’s perfect with a glass of red wine on a cold winter night.
 If you’re vegetarian you can omit the prosciutto.

 - Mixed greens- I like to use peppery rocket (E.U) or arugula (U.S)